yamhiroto/NOSQL-GDELT/README.md

 #### 3 - gdeltCassandra_tables.json
 This json file includes the code to create the CASSANDRA tables, which will store the data for each query.

+#### 4 - traitement_v2.sh
+This file is a small script to automate the installation of CASSANDRA on each node of the cluster.
+Again, it's very handy to avoid this tedious task !

 - - - -
 ### Other files